LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/MRIStepCoupling.rst

       inserts redundant "padding" stages to ensure a solve-decoupled structure and then uses the above formula to fill :math:`\Gamma^{\{0\}}`.

-      For general slow tables with a least second-order accuracy, the MIS method will be second order.
+      For general slow tables with at least second-order accuracy, the MIS method will be second order.
 However, if the slow table is at least third order and additionally satisfies